oskarfernlund/niteshade/_sources/about.rst.txt

 defending against them.
 Defending against data poisoning attacks generally involves attempting to minimise damage by identifying suspicious datapoints and either removing them from the training data pipeline or adjusting values so that they fall in a more "reasonable" range.
-Alternatively, regularisation may be used in various forms to make models less sensitive to the data on which they are trained.
+Additionally, regularisation may be used in various forms to make models less sensitive to the data on which they are trained.
 The effectiveness of a defence strategy depends on the attack strategy against which it is defending and how well the defence parameters are